Skip to content

 Q. I have a parent who insists that their “situation” warrants a permit above all the others.
 Can I have the District approve this?

 A. “The District” will refer the parent back to the school.
-We do not override any school decisions.
+We do not override any school decisions, and will refer patrons to your school administration for these circumstances.

 Q. How long do we give parents to accept or reject an offer for a permit (seat)?

 A. That is up to the school administrator.
-When the lottery is completed, the email for that timeframe says the deadline is January 15th.
-We recommend just a week to two weeks for the other enrollment periods after the lottery.
+When the lottery is completed, the email for that timeframe says the deadline is mid-January.
+The communications that the patrons receive says two weeks for the other permit periods after the lottery.

 Q. I made a change to the screen (approved, seated, etc.) and it's not showing the update immediately.
 What happened?